 Soils formed from river deposits that are periodically flooded.
 Such soils occur, for example, in the Danube, Moselle and Rhine floodplains.
 When they are no longer flooded, they develop into brown soils and parabrown soils.
 These soils are usually nutrient-rich, biologically active and fertile.

 Basic effusive rock (cooled magma) consisting of feldspar, hornblende, olivine and magnetite, which was formed during the melting of the Earth's mantle.
 It contains a lot of lime and soda and is rich in minerals.
 The hard, slowly weathering rock forms good soils and produces wines with appealing acidity.
-It is particularly suitable for white wines from the varieties Chardonnay, Grüner Veltliner, Pinot Blanc, Sauvignon Bl anc and Welschriesling.
-Such soils are found, for example, on the Moselle and the Middle Rhine (Germany) and in Styria (Austria).
+It is particularly suitable for white wines from the varieties Chardonnay, Grüner Veltliner, Pinot Blanc, Sauvignon Blanc and Welschriesling.
+Such soils occur, for example, on the Mosel and the Middle Rhine (Germany) and in Styria (Austria).

 Pumice (Bimsstein, Bimstuff)